 The time has come for us to embrace the intersectionality of differing versions of feminism among the different groups—such as feminism among differing racial, religious, LGBTQ+, class, and social lines.
 We must listen to the words that our women are trying to share with us, and we must use our male privilege to uplift the women in our society.
 Equality between the sexes is a necessary goal, and Ricky believes in an America that will strive to reach this as soon as possible.

 Ricky supports the Me Too Movement, and firmly believes that there is no place in society for sexual harassment and violence of any kind—be it man/woman, woman/man, man/man, woman/woman, and anyone/else.
 He believes that everyone must be held to an equal amount of accountability regardless of gender, and all accusations must be taken seriously, objectively, and judiciously.
-The time has come for our society to pay women equally for equal work, and Ricky is proud to declare to all those willing to hear—he is a feminist, and proud of it.
+The time has come for our society to pay women equally for equal work, and Ricky is proud to declare to all those willing to

 The time has come for women to be better represented in media, music, and the corporate boardroom.
 The time has come for women to be better represented in leadership.
 The era of being seen and not heard must end.